🤷

 Frequently Asked Questions about Curio Cards

 Curio Cards debuted on May 9, 2017.
 For context, that’s six weeks before CryptoPunks and a year and a half before Uniswap.
 The first week saw the release of three cards (Apples, Nuts, Berries) by the artist Phneep.
-The next three cards followed every week (with the exception of Cards 10, 20, and 30 that were released on their own when their week came around).
+The next three cards followed every week (with the exception of Cards 10, 20, and 30 which released solo on their respective weeks).

-Curio Cards is the first NFT project (across all networks) to showcase artwork covering different mediums, themes, and styles.
-Seven different artists were featured in 30 different series of cards.
+Curio Cards is the first NFT project (on any network) to showcase artwork covering different mediums, themes, and styles.
+This was the direct result of its day-one goal to help any kind of artist explore blockchain artwork.
+In total, seven different artists were featured over 30 different series of cards.

-Curio Cards is the first NFT project to use IPFS, a distributed hosting protocol, to secure the artwork.
-All of the metadata is immutable, and not dependent on any single node.
-Owning a Curio Card is a irrevocable and distributed ownership of a digital print.
+The Curio Cards smart contract is the first to use IPFS, a distributed file protocol, to secure the artwork.
+All of the metadata is immutable, with no admin keys or dependence on a single node.
+Owning a Curio Card is an irrevocable and distributed ownership of digital artwork.

 The price ranged from $0.50 to $1 per Card.

 Curio Cards behave like digital prints, with the 'cards' concept used to explain their collectible nature.
-They work like baseball or Pokémon cards.
+They work like baseball or PokΓ©mon cards.

 Curio Cards was created with two main goals: to promote digital art, and to promote digital artists.
 Both goals meant getting the artwork into as many hands as possible, something that prints do better than single-piece sales.